TheCardinalSystem/TheCardinalSystem.github.io/README.md

-"# To put it simply, you cannot use anything here."
+# To put it simply, you cannot use anything here.